Evocalize/slate/source/includes/_user_and_group_management_api.md

       "name": "Test Group 4",
     }
   ],
-  "nextPageToken": "longtokenstringgoeshere",
-  "previousPageToken": "differenttokenstringgoeshere"
-}
+  "nextPageToken": "test_next_page_token", // only present when there is another page "previousPageToken": "test_previous_page_token" // only present when there is a previous page }
 ```

 Returns all groups.
-This is a paginated response - returning 100 results per page.
+This is a paginated response - returning 100 results per page with optional page tokens to go to the next page and previous page if they exist.

 ### HTTP Request
 `GET management/v1/groups`